hollyschwecke/New-Team-5-Project/WEEKLY_UPDATES.md

    - Claire: Working on connecting database to web hosting and the final touches of web hosting.
    - Therese: Working on the presentation slides.

+## Week 15
+ Claire, Therese, and Holly met together in their meeting on Thursday.
+They recorded the project demo and planned their presentation out.